grscheller/neovim-notes/notes/03-VimFactoids.md

 * In vi *normal mode* the `g`, `K`, `q`, `v`, and `V` keys are all unbound.

-In *insert mode* vi commands only interact with the text you have just typed in, not what is in the file buffer.
-If `backspace` is not set, Vim duplicates this old vi behavior.
-Setting `backspace` to `"indent,eol,start"` is Neovim's default setting as well as Vim's default setting when a user's `.vimrc` is not present.
+In *insert mode* vi commands interact with the text just typed, not with the text in the file buffer.
+If `backspace` is not set, Vim duplicates the old vi behavior.
+Setting `backspace` to `"indent,eol,start"` is the Neovim default setting.

 ---